Recap of 2025 @ RegNet

 I have been working with the Public Service Research Group, a great team at the University of New South Wales, on a research project exploring … Continue Reading The Future of Generative AI in Policy Work

 I am a professor at the Australian National University (ANU), where I serve as Director of RegNet, the School of Regulation and Global Governance, and the Justice and Technoscience Lab.
-I am also a member of the ANU Integrated Artificial Intelligence (IAI) Network leadership team and an adjunct professor in the College of Health Solutions at Arizona State University.
+I am also a member of the ANU Integrated AI Network leadership team and an adjunct professor in the College of Health Solutions at Arizona State University.

-Working across disciplines, I study how science and technology contribute to shifts in the governance of health, public safety, and social welfare.
-My research and publications span diverse areas, including algorithmic systems, data governance, deviance, gender inclusion, human enhancement, injury, regulatory science, and surveillance.
-My teaching reflects this range: I have taught courses in criminology, gender studies, legal and regulatory studies, public policy, science and technology studies, and sociology.
+Working across disciplines, I study how developments in knowledge production, science, and technology contribute to shifts in the governance of health, public safety, and social protection.
+My research and publications span diverse areas, including algorithmic systems, gender inclusion, human enhancement, injury, regulatory science, surveillance, and violence.
+My teaching reflects this range: I have taught courses in criminology, gender studies, legal and regulatory studies, science and technology studies, and sociology.

 You must be logged in to post a comment.